ronwellman/geco/git/README.md

 For my own edification, I decided to take a different approach and download the Gitlab docker image and run that on my Linux machine.
 This however, could have easily been done on a Raspberry Pi as well.
-The only criteria that I am aware of is the server has to be Linux based, running docker, and can be reached from other systems over the network.
+The only criteria that I am aware of is the server has to be Linux based, running docker and docker-compose, and can be reached from other systems over the network.
 Specifically, I suggest making sure ports 443, 80, and 22 are reachable.

 To launch the included (./docker-compose.yml)[./docker-compose.yml] file type:
 `docker-compose up -d` from within the directory containing this file.